tomswartz07/covid19-pennsylvania/README.md

   slowed to 'near completion', the range of this plot will be re-opened to show the growth ratio over the entire course of the event.

+- 8 Jun 2020: Due to changes in the data presented on the PA Department of Health site, the script is no longer functioning.
+Apparently they're only updating the ArcGIS site now, and posting that as an iframe in the page, like it's the year 1999 or something.
+Efforts will be made to obtain the previously available data output from previous days, but until they provide a tabular format, it seems unlikely.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020